GordianSimpul/cryptopp/README.rst

-cryptop
+cryptopp
 =======
-cryptop is a lightweight command line based cryptocurrency portfolio.
+cryptopp is a lightweight command line based cryptocurrency portfolio.
 Built on Python 3 and ncurses with simplicity in mind, cryptop updates in realtime.

 .. image:: img\cryptop.png

-version 1.0.0
+version 1.0.1

 Changes
 ------------